Small tree finch

 The small tree finch (Camarhynchus parvulus) is a bird species belonging to the Darwin's finch group within the tanager family Thraupidae.

 It has a grasping beak with curved culmens.
 Its natural habitats are subtropical or tropical dry forests and subtropical or tropical dry shrubland.
 During the non-breeding season it is known to form large groups with small ground-finches.

 It is an endemic species to the Galapagos islands and its conservation status has been listed as "Least Concern".
 However, bird counts which have been conducted since 1997 have shown a continuous decline in small tree-finch populations in the Scalesia and agricultural zones of Santa Cruz, where the small tree-finch is most abundant.
 Small tree-finch counts have remained stable in the transition zone (also quite abundant here) and in the less popular dry and fern zones on Santa Cruz island.
-A recent study has found that this species is in particularly impacted by the larvae of the parasitic avian vampire fly (Philornis downsi).
+This species is in particularly impacted by the larvae of the parasitic avian vampire fly (Philornis downsi).